peer-open-source/xara-docs/source/user/manual/output/getCrdTransfTags.rst

 getCrdTransfTags
 ****************

-This command returns a list of all defined coordinate transformation object tags
+This command returns a list of all defined coordinate transformation tags

-.. function:: getCrdTransfTags
+.. py:method:: Model.getCrdTransfTags()

 Examples
 --------

+This example creates a set of **geomTransf** objects and the asks for a list of all the created objects using the method ``getCrdTransfTags`` and assigning the list to the variable called ``tags``.

 1. **Tcl Code**

-   This example creates a set of **geomTransf** objects and the asks for a list of all the created objects using the command **getCrdTransfTags** and assigning the list to the variable called **allCrdTransfTags**, then prints them.

    .. code-block:: tcl